swusjask/swusjask.github.io/_posts/2025-09-22-cimpa-research-school-on-arithmetic-in-action.md

 ---
 layout: single
-title: CIMPA research school on Arithmetic in action
+title: 'CIMPA Research School on Arithmetic in Action: A Deep Dive into Lattice-Based Cryptography'
 date: 2025-09-22
 math: true
 categories: